 Vendors & Exhibitors

 Interested in being an Exhibitor at VVBNF?
 All the documentation and applications you need are linked below.
-For purposes of our Festival, a “Vendor” is a for-profit business who will sell items (art, bird items, etc) at their space.
-An “Exhibitor” is a not-for-profit organization or government agency and does not sell items at the Festival.
+For purposes of our Festival, an “Exhibitor” is a not-for-profit organization or government agency and does not sell items at the Festival.
 We are not accepting for profit vendors on site this year.
 Please contact us regarding Virtual Vendor opportunities on our website.

-Submit all applications and (vendor) checks to: Friends of the Verde River, Attn: VVBNF.
+Submit all applications checks to: Friends of the Verde River, Attn: VVBNF.
 P O Box 2535 Cottonwood, AZ 86326